-Group Workflow Description VCF File Functional annotation of a single sample Annotates the variant positions with functional information from a database, including affected genes and impact on protein encoding regions and/or splice sites.
-Analysis Annotation and comparison of multiple samples Allows multiple samples in VCF format to be annotated and then compared to identify genes and/or variants of interest in ArrayStar.
+Group Workflow Description vCF File Analysis Annota and compa of mult Functional annotation of a single sample Annotates the variant positions with functional information from a database, including affected genes and impact on protein encoding regions and/or splice sites.
+Annotation and comparison of multiple samples Allows multiple samples in VCF format to be annotated and then compared to identify genes and/or variants of interest in ArrayStar.
 This workflow is designed to use with assemblies created outside SeqMan NGen (e.g., using BWA + GATK).
 Such assemblies often have .vcf files as their only output.